 - Quality and relevance of the chosen environment to the project (including supervisors’ and co-supervisors’ letters)* (10 points)

 - Quality of academic record and recognition (scholarships, awards and distinctions, training, academic standing, letters of recommendation from referees)* (10 points)

 - Quality of achievements: production/dissemination (compositions, choreographic creations, recordings, environments, exhibitions, installations, works, etc.) and research-creation activities (design or development of creation or interpretation tools, publications, writing of articles, reviews and educational/instructional documents, etc.) (15 points)

-- Relevance of professional experience in academic or artistic environments (research or teaching assistantships, teaching assignments, internships, employment, volunteer involvement, etc.) related to the project (10 points)
+- Relevance of professional academic and/or non-academic and/or artistic experience related to the project (e.g. research or teaching assistantships, teaching assignments, internships, employment, volunteer involvement, etc.) (10 points)

 * The letters of acceptance and recommendation support the application but should in no way serve to fill any gaps in the applicant’s satisfaction of the “Host environment” and “Expertise” criteria.

 5. ANNOUNCEMENT OF THE RESULTS AND VALUE OF THE FELLOWSHIP

 5.1 Announcement of results